 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-VACUUM, VACUUM FULL and ANALYZE: These are the maintenance related commands of PostgreSQL which requires to execute frequently because PostgreSQL based on MVCC architecture where every UPDATE and DELETE generates dead rows / data fragmentation.
+VACUUM, VACUUM FULL and ANALYZE: These are the maintenance related commands of PostgreSQL which requires frequent execution because PostgreSQL based on MVCC architecture where every UPDATE and DELETE generates dead rows or dead tuples as an internal fragmentation.

 If you don’t about the MVCC, you must visit the below article.